controlecidadao/samantha_ia/README.md

 <br>

-⚠️ **Use Responsibly:**
+⚠️ **Use Responsibly and for Insights Only:**
 The generated text reflects the content, biases, errors and improprieties present in their training datasets.
 We encourage responsible use of Samantha and for insights only, always keeping ethical considerations at the forefront of our interactions with AI algorithms, which are just complex mathematical models that generates coherent texts from the sequencing of words (tokens) based on the probability patterns extracted from the training texts.

 <br>

 🦾 **The Instrumental Nature of AI:** Recognizing the technological monopoly of artificial intelligence as a possible instrument of domination and the expansion of social inequalities represents a challenge at this inflection point in history.
 Noting the flaws of the smaller models during the text generation process aids in this understanding by comparing them with the claimed perfection of the larger proprietary models.
 It is necessary to reposition things in their proper places and question the romantic reductionist view of attributing human characteristics - such as intelligence (anthropomorphization caused by the psychological phenomenon of pareidolia) - to a technology produced by the human intellect.
-For this reason, it is essential to demystify artificial intelligence through a didactic approach to how this novel "word/token calculator" works.
+For this reason, it is essential to demystify artificial intelligence through a didactic approach to how this novel "word probabilistic calculator" works.
 Certainly, the dopamine of the initial charm artificially created by the market will not withstand the generation of a few hundred tokens (token is the name given to the basic building block of texts that an LLM uses to understand and generate text.
 A token may be an entire word or part of a word).

 <br>